 Who is eligible to serve?

-All ICMA members, regardless of membership category, are eligible, and everyone is encouraged to do so.
-Members who have not recently served on a task force/committee are especially urged to volunteer.
+All ICMA members, regardless of membership category, are eligible to serve, and everyone is encouraged to apply.
+Members who have not recently served on a committee, task force, or advisory board are especially urged to volunteer.

 Are there any particular qualifications sought in volunteers?

 Most importantly, ICMA is looking for volunteers with enthusiasm, creativity, and a willingness to actively participate.
-Attention is also given to ensure representation of minorities, women, and assistants, as well as members working in counties and councils of governments.
+There are some committees, task forces, and advisory boards that require subject matter expertise as well.
+Attention is also given to ensure representation of minorities, women, and assistants, as well as members working in counties and councils of government.
 Another goal is to appoint members from each ICMA membership region.
 Members must be willing and able to actively participate by attending meetings and working on projects.

 How are members appointed?

-Appointments are made by the ICMA president-elect by June.
-Letters of appointment will be sent to appointees in ample time for them to make travel arrangements in order to attend their first meeting at ICMA's Annual Conference.
-Although attendance at meetings is not mandatory, acceptance of appointment should be based on a willingness and ability to actively participate in meetings and assignments.
+The ICMA Executive Director appoints members to advisory boards and the ICMA President-Elect appoints members to committees and task forces.
+Appointments are usually made by early June.
+This enables us to notify appointees in ample time for them to make travel arrangements to attend their first meetings at ICMA's Annual Conference.
+As a result of COVID-19 there will be a number of changes to this year’s schedule.
+One of the main changes is that the kick-off meetings will not be connected to the annual conference.
+They will be held virtually at another point in time.
+Although attendance at meetings is not mandatory for some of the committees, task forces, and advisory boards, acceptance of appointment should be based on a willingness and ability to actively participate in meetings and assignments.
 Members must participate in order to remain on the task force or committee.

 How many vacancies exist?

 The number of interested individuals sometimes exceeds the number of vacancies.
-If you are not appointed, there are several other opportunities for you to become involved in ICMA activities.
+If you are not appointed, there are other volunteer opportunities that will allow you to serve the profession.

 How long are the terms of appointment?